Chart Color Schemes

 An assessment of population growth drivers in Broadwater reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the suburb of Broadwater (WA) has an estimated population of around 4377.
-This reflects a growth of 108 people since the 2021 Census, which reported a population of 4269.
-The change is inferred from AreaSearch's resident population estimate of 4269 following examination of ABS ERP data release in June 2024 and an additional 43 validated new addresses since the Census date.
-This level of population equates to a density ratio of 718 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Over the past decade, Broadwater has shown resilient growth patterns with a compound annual growth rate of 2.4%, outperforming the SA4 region.
-Interstate migration contributed approximately 83% of overall population gains during recent periods.
+The population of the Broadwater (WA) statistical area (Lv2), as estimated by AreaSearch, is around 4,558 as of November 2025.
+This reflects an increase of 289 people since the 2021 Census, which reported a population of 4,269.
+The change was inferred from AreaSearch's estimation of the resident population at 4,477 following examination of the latest ERP data release by the ABS in June 2024, and an additional 43 validated new addresses since the Census date.
+This level of population equates to a density ratio of 748 persons per square kilometer.
+Over the past decade, Broadwater has demonstrated resilient growth patterns with a compound annual growth rate of 2.4%, outpacing the SA4 region.
+Population growth was primarily driven by interstate migration, contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
-Following demographic trends, an above median population growth is projected for locations outside capital cities.
-By 2041, the suburb of Broadwater is expected to increase by 602 persons, reflecting a total increase of 20.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Moving forward with demographic trends, an above median population growth of locations outside capital cities is projected for Broadwater (WA) (SA2), with an expected increase of 610 persons to 2041, reflecting a total increase of 15.7% over the 17 years.

 Frequently Asked Questions - Population